hrlarc/tutoring-sql/README.md

 Answer these questions:
 1. Which tutors scored their satisfaction with the programme as 10/10, and which schools were they at?
 2. Which tutors were least satisfied (bottom 20%) and have they re-enrolled to tutor next year?
-3. Find the names and emails of tutors whose schools achieved more than a 0.8 point increase in their subject to send a congratulations email.
+3. Find the names and emails of tutors whose schools achieved more than a 0.8 point increase in their average subject score to send a congratulations email.

 ### Part 3
 Create a PowerBI dashboard to show:
 * Evaluating 2023 Programme
-1.	a summary of schools and tutors that participated in 2023.
+1. Summary of schools and tutors that participated in 2023
 2. Improvement in English and Maths results
 3. Tutor satisfaction and its impact on returning tutors
 * Planning for 2024 Programme
 1. Number of sessions expected
 2. Current and target numbers of tutors
-3. How many tutors need to be hired for each subject and each day.
+3. How many tutors need to be hired for each subject and each day

 ## Solution
-### Part 1
+### Part 1 - Creating Database with PostgreSQL
 I created a database schema using dbdiagram.io to show relationships between the primary key columns of different tables.
 ![alt text](https://github.com/hrlarc/tutoring-sql/blob/main/schema.png "Schema")